banner of finescrollsaw website: head of medusa

 The box is designed to be made preferably with 1/4 and 1/8 inches wood or with 6 and 3 mm wood, but of course it can be resized at will to fit any wood thickness.
-The following table gives the measures of the box depending on the wood width you use:
+The following table gives the dimensions of the box depending on the wood thickness you use:

 1/4 and 1/8 in. wood 5,7 in.
 7,3 in.
 11,2 in.

 Please note that this pattern is registered and copyrighted.
 If you would like to have it I offer it for 8 € plus shipping.
 The pattern is computer made, which provides total precision, and nicely printed for convenient scrolling.
-Click here to buy this pattern.
-Write me to info@finescrollsaw.com for any questions.
+Please write me to info@finescrollsaw.com to buy this pattern or for any questions.

 This picture has been kindly sent by Gottfried Sedlemeier from Germany.